-Acupuncture for chronic low back pain (continued)

-a current, full, active, and unrestricted license to practice acupuncture in a State, Territory, or Commonwealth (i.e., Puerto Rico) of the United States, or District of Columbia.

-Auxiliary personnel furnishing acupuncture must be under the appropriate level of supervision of a physician, PA, or NP/CNS required by our regulations at 42 CFR §§ 410.26 and 410.27.

-Ambulance services
+Routine acupuncture and chiropractic services

+You pay a \$25 copayment for routine acupuncture and chiropractic up to a combined limit of 20 visits per calendar year.

-Covered ambulance services, whether for an emergency or nonemergency situation, include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan.
-If the covered ambulance services are not for an emergency situation, it should be documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required.
+What you must pay when Services that are covered for you vou get these services Acupuncture for chronic low back pain (continued) Auxiliary personnel furnishing acupuncture must be under the appropriate level of supervision of a physician, PA, or NP/CNS required by our regulations at 42 CFR §§ 410.26 and 410.27.
+Routine acupuncture and chiropractic services does Routine acupuncture and routine chiropractic services not apply to your maximum out-of-pocket amount.
+You are covered for twenty (20) visits per year of routine acupuncture and routine chiropractic combined.
+Ambulance services Prior authorization is Covered ambulance services, whether for an emergency or nonrequired for nonemergency ambulance emergency situation, include fixed wing, rotary wing, and transportation ground ambulance services, to the nearest appropriate facility that can provide care if they are furnished to a member whose medical condition is such that other means of transportation You pay a \$270 copayment could endanger the person's health or if authorized by the plan. for each one way trip for If the covered ambulance services are not for an emergency Medicare-covered situation, it should be documented that the member's condition ambulance services. is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required.
+Annual Physical Exam There is no coinsurance, The Annual Physical Exam is a more comprehensive copayment, or deductible examination than an annual wellness visit.
+Services will include for the annual wellness the following: bodily systems examinations, such as heart, lung, visit. head and neck, and neurological system; measurement and recording of vital signs such as blood pressure, heart rate, and respiratory rate; a complete prescription medication review; and a review of any recent hospitalizations.

-Prior authorization is required for nonemergency ambulance transportation

-You pay a \$250 copayment for each one way trip for Medicare-covered ambulance services.

-Annual Physical Exam

-The Annual Physical Exam is a more comprehensive examination than an annual wellness visit.
-Services will include the following: bodily systems examinations, such as heart, lung, head and neck, and neurological system; measurement and recording of vital signs such as blood pressure, heart rate, and respiratory rate; a complete prescription medication review; and a review of any recent hospitalizations.
 Covered once every calendar year.

-There is no coinsurance, copayment, or deductible for the annual wellness visit.

-Annual wellness visit

-If you've had Part B for longer than 12 months, you can get an annual wellness visit to develop or update a personalized prevention plan based on your current health and risk factors.
+Annual wellness visit There is no coinsurance, copayment, or deductible If you've had Part B for longer than 12 months, you can get an for the annual wellness annual wellness visit to develop or update a personalized visit. prevention plan based on your current health and risk factors.
 This is covered once every 12 months.

-There is no coinsurance, copayment, or deductible for the annual wellness visit.

-Annual wellness visit (continued)

 Note: Your first annual wellness visit can't take place within 12 months of your Welcome to Medicare preventive visit.
 However, you don't need to have had a Welcome to Medicare visit to be covered for annual wellness visits after you've had Part B for 12 months.